jetsonhacks/jetsonUtilities/README.md

 This repository holds utilities for working with NVIDIA Jetson Development Kit

 # jetsonInfo
-Get information about the NVIDIA Jetson OS environment
+Get information about the NVIDIA Jetson OS environment on NVIDIA Jetson Development Kits (TK1, TX1, TX2)

 The information about the NVIDIA Jetson Development Kit operating system is spread over a few files.
 This is a handy tool to use for reference.